wp-plugins/contact-form-integrated-with-google-maps/readme.txt

 > **FormGet Video Tutorials**
 >
-> * So to learn about FormGet from the beginning, FormGet have come up with the [video tutorial](http://www.formget.com/formget-video-tutorials-guide/) series.
+> * To learn about FormGet from the beginning, FormGet have come up with the [video tutorial](http://www.formget.com/formget-video-tutorials-guide/) series.
 >
 >